Treats chronic hepatitis B infection.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using pegylated interferon alfa-2a (Pegasys®) or any interferon injection product.
+- Make sure your doctor knows if you also use any interferon injection product.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, myopathy (muscle problem), or peripheral neuropathy (nerve disorder with numbness, tingling).
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, myopathy, or peripheral neuropathy.

-- Two rare but serious reactions to this medicine are lactic acidosis (too much acid in the blood) and liver toxicity, which includes an enlarged liver.
-These are more common if you are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
-Call your doctor right away if you have more than one of these symptoms: abdominal discomfort or cramping; dark urine; decreased appetite; diarrhea; a general feeling of discomfort; light-colored stools; muscle cramping or pain; nausea; unusual tiredness or weakness; trouble with breathing; vomiting; or yellow eyes or skin.
+- Lactic acidosis (too much acid in the blood) and liver toxicity are rare but serious reactions to this medicine.
+These are more common if you are female, obese, or have been taking anti-HIV medicines for a long time.
+Call your doctor right away if you have more than one of these symptoms: stomach pain; dark urine; decreased appetite; diarrhea; a general feeling of discomfort; light-colored stools; muscle pain or cramping; nausea; unusual tiredness or weakness; trouble breathing; vomiting; or yellow eyes or skin.

-- This medicine is not a cure for the hepatitis B virus, but it may lower the amount of virus in your body and keep you from making more of the virus.
+- This medicine is not a cure for the hepatitis B virus, but it may lower the amount of virus in your body.

-- This medicine will not keep you from giving the hepatitis B virus to your partner during sex.
-Make sure you understand this and practice safe sex, even if your partner also has hepatitis B. The male partner should use a latex condom during sex.
-Do not share needles and personal items, such as toothbrushes or razor blades, that can have blood or body fluids on them with anyone.
+- This medicine will not keep you from giving the hepatitis B virus to others.
+Practice safe sex, even if your partner also has hepatitis B. Do not share needles and personal items, such as toothbrushes or razor blades, that can have blood or body fluids on them.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.